 The female finds a secluded spot where she gives birth to an average of two to three young, called kittens.
 Care of the kittens rests solely with the female.
 She defends them vigorously, even against male lions which may kill them.
-Newborn kittens are about one foot long and weigh about one pound.
-They are covered with light brown hair with black spots and have dark rings around their short tails.
+Newborn kittens are about 1 foot long and weigh about 1 pound.
+They are covered with blackish-brown spots and have dark rings around their short tails.
 The young stir only to nurse until they are about two weeks old, when their eyes open and they become alert and playful.
-Weaning from their mothers milk occurs at about two to four months.
+Weaning occurs at about two months.